-Designers need to create an exhibition that works on several levels.
+You'll be responsible for creating an exhibition that works on several levels.
 It must:

-- have aesthetic appeal;
+- have aesthetic appeal

-- be practical;
+- be practical

-- communicate the client's message, concept and image to visitors;
+- communicate the client's message, concept and image to visitors

 - meet the limitations imposed by space and budget.